-6. Income from asset transfer to a person for the benefit of spouse/ son's wife: If anindividual, directly or indirectly transfers asset, without adequate consideration to a person or an association of persons for the benefit of his/her spouse /son's wife, income arising from suchasset directly or indirectly is included in the income of the transferor.
+6. Income from asset transfer to a person for the benefit of spouse/ son's wife: If an individual, directly or indirectly transfers asset, without adequate consideration to a person or an association of persons for the benefit of his/her spouse /son's wife, income arising from suchasset directly or indirectly is included in the income of the transferor.
 For Ex.
-X transfers Government bonds without consideration to an association of persons, subject to the condition that, the interest income from these bonds will be utilized for the benefit of Mrs. X or Mrs. X son's wife.
-Interest from bonds will be included in the income of X
+X transfers Government bonds without consideration to an association of persons, subject to the condition that, the interest income from these bonds will be utilized for the benefit of Mrs. X or Mrs. X son's wife .
+Interest from bonds will be included in the income of X total income is greater.
+This case has two exceptions.

 7. Income of a minor child: All income which arises to the minor shall be clubbed in the income of his parents.
-Income will be included in the income of that parent whose total income is greater.
-This case has two exceptions.
+Income will be included in the income of that parent whose